abdelkoudos/Serial-OCR/README.md

 ## Project Overview

 This project focuses on extracting and recognizing Egyptian national ID serial numbers from images.
 The serial number consists of two letters followed by seven digits (e.g., AB1234567).
-The objective is to extract and recognize these serial numbers as text using deep learning techniques, rather than treating them as images.
+The objective is to extract and recognize these serial numbers as text.

 Initially, I attempted to solve this problem using pretrained models like Keras OCR and Tesseract.
 However, I encountered challenges with these solutions.
 The architectures were unnecessarily complex, leading to significant time delays, and the results were much worse than when implementing my own custom architecture.